d2j1/agripulse-content-service/README.md

 - **Post Management**: Allows users to create, retrieve, update, and delete posts related to agricultural products and services.
 - **Comment Management**: Supports CRUD operations for comments on posts.
-- **Pagination**: Provides pagination for retrieving posts to handle large sets of data efficiently.
+- **Pagination**: Provides pagination for retrieving posts to handle large data sets efficiently.

 ## Technologies Used

-- **Java**: The primary programming language used for developing the service.
+- **Java**: The primary programming language for developing the service.
 - **Spring Boot**: Framework for building and running the microservice.
 - **Spring Data JPA**: Handles data persistence with MySQL.
 - **MySQL**: Database for storing posts and comments.